-The Economic and Financial Crimes Commission has been accused of sharing 53 houses seized by the defunct Maina led Pension Reform Taskforce Team.
+The Economic and Financial Crimes Commission, EFCC, has been accused of sharing houses seized by the defunct Pension Reform Taskforce Team led by Abdulrasheed Maina.

-“The defunct Maina Led Pension Reform Task Team recovered assets worth N1..63 Trillion from alleged Pension looters working with the EFCC, ICPC, DSS, POLICE and PARAMILITARY AGENCIES staff, who executed the recoveries and thereafter EFCC took custody of the recovered assets.
+He said “the defunct Maina Led Pension Reform Task Team recovered assets worth N1.63 Trillion from alleged Pension looters working with the EFCC, ICPC, DSS, POLICE and PARAMILITARY AGENCIES staff, who executed the recoveries and thereafter EFCC took custody of the recovered assets.

 “EFCC as a member of the Maina Led Pension Task Team has the statutory powers to bank and take custody of the recovered assets.
 But today, will EFCC give account of these assets?
 (222 houses/ hotels, investment portfolios, cash and jewelleries).

 “I don’t want to believe that Magu and Lamorde have embezzled these assets just like how former EFCC Chairperson Farida Waziri accused Nuhu Ribadu of stealing all recoveries under his tenure as EFCC Chairman and Ribadu has never responded to date.

 “Hence, the Defunct Pension Reform Task wishes to request President Muhammadu Buhari to inaugurate a Commission of Inquiry with very honest law and law enforcement officers from the DSS and the Ministry of Justice, to investigate the whereabouts of these assets from the EFCC.”

 DENISAURUS News also understands that in February 2016, several petitions were received by the EFCC accusing some of its officers (Namely: Habibu A. Aliyu, Ruqaya Ibrahim, Isa Dogonyaro, Mustafa Gadanya and a host of others of coercing some pension suspects standing trial into giving them huge sums of money to avert getting convicted.